I consider myself very privileged and honoured to be the new Chief Executive for Netball Central Zone.

 Tash joined Netball Central in February 2017 and has 6 years of experience as a Facilitator and Coach Developer within the Zone.
 Tash started coaching while a secondary school student in the Wairarapa, played age group reps and premier club netball in the Wairarapa and Hutt Valley and has been in head coaching roles for over 15 years.
 Tash worked for the Ministry of Social Development for over 15 years including roles in training, administration, leadership and management.
 Tash attained Netball New Zealand’s Performance Coach Qualification in 2016 and was one of the first eleven coaches in New Zealand to receive this award.
 Tash is passionate about coaching and coach development and enjoys supporting Centres and coaches within our Zone.

-Full Samoan from Lauli’i and Poutasi Falealili, Vai joined the team at the end of 2016 and oversees all aspects of planning, running and managing all our home games for both Pulse and Beko.
-Mother of two handsome boys (Hosea and Israel) Vai comes from working with MSD for 15 years and has been involved in netball with Convent Old Girls in the Hutt for many years.
-Vai has managed both representative level as well as Beko and has been around netball most of her life.
-She is excited to be of service to our Pulse Community and hopes that all fans, players and kaimahi workforce behind the scenes and during the game have an awesome experience.
+Full Samoan from Lauli’i and Poutasi Falealili, Vai joined the team at the end of 2016 and oversees all aspects of planning, running and managing all our home games for both Pulse and Beko as well as key Central Zone events.
+Vai comes from working within Government for over 15 years and has been involved in netball within the Hutt Valley and Convent Old Girls in the Hutt for many years.
+Vai has managed both representative level as well as Beko and is currently the National Samoa World Cup Team Manager as well.
+Away from work Vai is a mother of two handsome boys (Hosea and Israel).
+She is committed to being of service to our Pulse and Netball Community and hopes that all fans, players and the 3workforce behind the scenes have an awesome and positive experience at all games and zone events.

 Pulse Head Coach